Merritt A. Edson: Central America and China

 In September 1929, he returned to the United States and was assigned as tactics instructor to fledgling Marine lieutenants at The Basic School in Philadelphia.
 Upon detachment from that duty, he became ordnance and war plans officer at the Philadelphia Depot of Supplies for the next four years.

 This ordnance duty was not new to him since he had been closely associated with the development of small arms marksmanship within the Marine Corps.
 In 1921, he had been a firing member of the winning Marine Corps Team at the National Matches at Camp Perry, Ohio.
 In 1927, 1930, and 1931, he served with the rifle and pistol teams as assistant coach.
 During the regional matches of 1932 and 1933, he acted as team coach and captain, respectively.
-Upon the resumption of the National Matches in 1935, he was captain of the Marine Corps national rifle and pistol teams of 1935 and 1936, winning the national trophies in both years.
+Upon the resumption of the National Matches in 1935, he was the captain of the Marine Corps national rifle and pistol teams of 1935 and 1936, winning the national trophies in both years.

 After short tours at Marine Corps Recruit Depot Parris Island and Marine Corps Headquarters in Washington, D.C., he was enrolled in the Senior Officers' Course at the Marine Corps Schools, Quantico, Virginia in 1936.
 He was promoted to major on February 9, 1936.
 Foreign duty as operations officer with the 4th Marines in Shanghai, China from 1937 to 1939, enabled him to observe closely Japanese military operations.

 His second tour of duty at Marine Corps Headquarters began in May 1939 when, as Inspector of Target Practice, he was in a position to stress the importance of every Marine being highly skilled with his own individual arm.
 He was promoted to lieutenant colonel on April 1, 1940.

 World War II

-Raider Battalion
+Raider battalion

 In June 1941, he was again transferred to Quantico, to command the 1st Battalion, 5th Marines, which was redesignated the 1st Separate Battalion in January 1942.
-The training exercises which he conducted in the succeeding months with Navy high speed transports (APDs) led to the organization of the 1st Marine Raider Battalion in early 1942.
+The training exercises which he conducted in the succeeding months with Navy high speed transports led to the organization of the 1st Marine Raider Battalion in early 1942.
 This unit was the prototype of every Marine Raider battalion formed throughout the war.
 He was promoted to colonel on May 21, 1942.

 Colonel Edson's introduction to the Pacific theater of operations began with the overseas training of his raider command in American Samoa.
 On August 7, 1942, his raiders, together with the 2nd Battalion, 5th Marines, landed on Tulagi, British Solomon Islands.
 Two days of severe fighting secured this strategic island in the Battle of Tulagi.
-After his battalion relocated to Guadalcanal they conducted raids on Savo Island and at Tasimboko, on Guadalcanal.
+After his battalion relocated to Guadalcanal, they conducted raids on Savo Island and at Tasimboko, on Guadalcanal.
 He was awarded a Gold Star in lieu of a second Navy Cross for his successful conduct of the Tulagi operation.